nickw409/TimeSculptor/deliverables/Deliverable_2.md

 As a student with ADHD, I want my schedule to immediately populate with my classes so that it’s as easy as possible to keep track of them.

 As a worker with ADHD, I want my scheduling app to remind me to update it, so that I don’t forget and lose track of my schedule.

+As a busy student, I want to be able to compare my schedule to my friends so we can easily make plans together.

+As a parent of a student, I’d like to be able to see my child’s schedule so that I know what they’re up to when they’re away at school.

 ## 8. Issue Tracker